Eddie Barth

-Eddie Barth (September 29, 1931 – May 28, 2010; born Edward Michael Bartholetti) was an American actor.
+Eddie Barth (born Edward Michael Bartholetti; September 29, 1931 – May 28, 2010) was an American actor.
 Barth earned the nickname Mr. Gravel for his raspy vocals in his voiceover work.

-Biography

-Early life

-Barth was born Edward Michael Bartholetti in Philadelphia, Pennsylvania.

 Career

-Barth portrayed Myron Fowler, the owner of Peerless Detectives, a rival detective agency in 38 episodes of the television series Simon & Simon between 1981 and 1989.
-Barth also portrayed a police lieutenant on the series Shaft and appeared in regular roles on Night Court; Murder, She Wrote; Civil Wars and Stone.
+Born Edward Michael Bartholetti in Philadelphia, Pennsylvania., Barth portrayed Myron Fowler, the owner of Peerless Detectives, a rival detective agency in 38 episodes of the television series Simon & Simon between 1981 and 1989.
+He portrayed a police lieutenant on the series Shaft and appeared in such television series as Night Court, Murder, She Wrote, and Civil Wars.

-Barth's most well-known voiceover commercial work was for an advertising campaign for Miller Lite during the 1980s.
+His best-known voiceover commercial work was for an advertising campaign for Miller Lite during the 1980s.
 Barth closed the Miller Lite television commercials by reading the slogan "Lite Beer from Miller.
 Everything you always wanted in a beer.
 And less.".
 His other voiceover credits included Superman: The Animated Series, Osmosis Jones, Babe: Pig in the City, and Men in Black: The Series.

+Death

 Eddie Barth died of heart failure at his home in Los Angeles on May 28, 2010, at the age of 78.